letsencrypt/website/content/en/upcoming-features.md

 * Enabled: September XX, 2020

-Currently Let's Encrypt only signs end-entity certificates with RSA intermediates.
-Let's Encrypt will generate an ECDSA root and intermediates which can be used to sign end-entity certificates.
+Previously Let's Encrypt only signed end-entity certificates with RSA intermediates.
+We now have an ECDSA root and intermediates, which we can use to sign end-entity certificates.

 ## Multi-Perspective Validation